Richie Hebner: Pittsburgh Pirates

 When Maury Wills was selected by the Montreal Expos in the 1968 Major League Baseball expansion draft, it created a hole at third base that Hebner was expected to fill.
-Hebner got off to a torrid start to his rookie season, as he flirted with a .400 batting average through the middle of May.
-By season's end, he settled into a .301 average with eight home runs and 47 RBI.
+Hebner got off to a torrid start to his rookie season.
+His batting average was as high as .398 in mid-May before he faltered late in the season.
+He closed with a .301 batting average, eight homers and 47 RBI.

-Hebner put up similar numbers in 1970 (.290 average, 11 home runs, 46 RBIs), but crushed Chicago Cubs pitching (.333 average, 3 home runs, 13 RBI in 15 games) to help his team capture the National League East by five games over their division rival.
-Despite the fact that they were swept by Cincinnati's mighty "Big Red Machine" in the 1970 National League Championship Series, Hebner had a great series.
-He was four-for-six with two walks.
+Hebner put up similar numbers in 1970 (.290 average, 11 home runs, 46 RBIs), but crushed Chicago Cubs pitching (.333 average, 3 home runs, 13 RBI in 15 games) to help the Pirates capture the National League East by five games over their division rivals.
+While his team was swept by the favored Cincinnati Reds in the 1970 National League Championship Series, Hebner was one of its few players to have a productive series.
+He finished with four hits in six at-bats and two walks.

-Whereas his batting average dipped in 1971 (.271), Hebner's power numbers increased, as he clubbed seventeen home runs and drove in 67.
-The Pirates repeated as division champions to face the San Francisco Giants in the 1971 National League Championship Series.
-With the series tied at one game apiece, and the Pirates winning the third game by a score of 1–0, Hebner committed a throwing error in the sixth inning that allowed the Giants to tie the score.
-He redeemed himself in the eighth, hitting a game-winning solo shot off Juan Marichal to give the Pirates the 2–1 edge in the series.
+Whereas his batting average (.271) dipped in 1971, Hebner's power numbers increased.
+He clubbed 17 homers and drove in 67 runs.
+The Pirates repeated as division champions to face the San Francisco Giants in the 1971 National League Championship Series, which saw Hebner step up in a big way.

+With the series tied at one game apiece and the Pirates ahead in the third game, 1–0, Hebner committed a throwing error in the sixth inning that allowed a run to score.
+He redeemed himself two innings later, hitting a game-winning solo shot off Giants ace Juan Marichal to give his team a 2–1 lead in the series.

-He provided similar heroics in the fourth game of the NLCS with another Hall of Fame pitcher on the mound.
-With the Giants leading 5–2, Hebner hit a three-run home run off Gaylord Perry to tie the score.
-The Pirates went on to a 9–5 victory, and faced the Baltimore Orioles in the World Series.
+Hebner provided similar heroics in the fourth game of the NLCS with another future Hall of Fame pitcher on the mound.
+The Giants led 5–2 when Hebner hit a three-run home run off Gaylord Perry to tie the score.
+The Pirates went on to a 9–5 victory and a date with the Baltimore Orioles in the World Series.

-Hebner continued his trend of hitting home runs off Hall-of-Famers, as the only scoring the Pirates did off Jim Palmer in the second game of the series was Hebner's three-run homer.
-The Pirates would win the World Series in seven games.
+Hebner continued his trend of hitting home runs off Hall of Famers, as the only scoring the Pirates did off Jim Palmer in the second game of the series was Hebner's three-run homer.
+The Pirates went on to win the Fall Classic in seven games.